alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

-# The Maths of Deep Learning

-Alex Punnen \
-&copy; All Rights Reserved
+# The simplest Neural Network - Perceptron using Vectors and Dot Products

 Even the most complex Neural network is based on vectors and matrices, and it uses the concept of a cost function and algorithms like gradient descent to find a reduced cost.
 Then, it propagates the cost back to all constituents of the network proportionally via a method called back-propagation.